Canon XT vs Sony RX1R II

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XT does not provide wifi capability.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the XT has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XT has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XT was succeeded by the Canon Xti.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the XT and RX1R II can be found, respectively, in the Canon XT Manual (free pdf) or the online Sony RX1R II Manual.

 So how do things add up?
 Which of the two cameras – the Canon XT or the Sony RX1R II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.